There are eight venomous snakes in Oklahoma. The list includes six rattlesnakes, two copperheads, and a cottonmouth.

 How Dangerous Are Timber Rattlesnakes?

-Timber Rattlesnakes are among the most dangerous snakes in North America.
-This is due to their large size, long fangs, and high venom yield.
-1% to 10% of the time, an untreated Timber Rattlesnake bite results in a fatality.
+- Timber Rattlesnakes are among the most dangerous in the United States.
+This is due to their long fangs and high venom yield.
+1% to 10% of untreated Timber Rattlesnake bites result in a fatality.

-The good news is that these snakes have a relatively mild disposition.
-They generally give ample warning before actually striking defensively.
-Also, 40% to 60% of the time, they produce dry bites.
+- Fortunately, 40% to 60% of the time, they produce dry bites.
 In other words, although their fangs penetrate the body, they do not inject any venom.
-Source

-These snakes produce hemotoxic venom.
-In other words, it destroys red blood cells.
+- These snakes produce hemotoxic venom.
 Timber Rattlesnake bites sometimes cause serious complications.
 These include shock, seizures, coma, internal bleeding, and deep tissue damage.
-Source

 Where Do Western Pygmy Rattlesnakes Live in Oklahoma?